Fth3r/Portfolio/Hash Bash/README.md

 If the compared values don't match, HashBash will display to the user the mismatches indices and their values.

+Dependencies are Tkinter, json, and the modules in this folder.

 Possible features to add:
     (DONE) Using len() to compare length before comparing indices.
         # This will stop HashBash from returning all indices after an added or subtracted character as mismatched.